jacbeth/Windows-log-analysis/lab-01-Suspicious powershell execution/notes.md

 ## 1. Objective
 Detect and analyse suspicious PowerShell activity using Sysmon on a Windows 11 endpoint.
-The `-EncodedCommand` flag is commonly associated with obfuscation and malicious script execution.
+The `-EncodedCommand` flag is associated with obfuscation and malicious script execution.
-This lab validates Sysmon logging and supports SOC triage practice in a controlled environment.

 *(Sysmon provides more focused telemetry than standard Windows Event Viewer.)*